 So if Advent is a build-up to a celebration of this incredible event, preparing for it should be less about preparing presents and more about preparing our hearts.
 What are we doing to be ready for the arrival of our King?
 Will He find us asleep (cf. Matthew 25:1-13) or will he find our hearts open, waiting for Him?
-While Lent is traditionally associated with fasting, Advent too is a time for penance and atoning for our sins.
-It’s a great time to get to Confession, especially if we haven’t been in a while.
+While Lent is traditionally associated with fasting, Advent too is a good time for performing penance and atoning for our sins.
+It’s also an excellent time to get to Confession, especially if we haven’t been in a while.
 We can also prepare ourselves by praying more fervently.
 Finally, we should always remember the joy of what it is to come and look towards it with great happiness and anticipation.

 Poor as I am?

 If I were a shepherd